 The price of gold is up 8 percent since the start of the year.
 However, from last year’s highs at $1380, gold is down almost 11 percent.
-With regards to the long term gold price, we made a bearish call in our gold price 2017 forecast.
+With regards to the long term gold (GOLD) price, we made a bearish call in our gold price 2017 forecast.
 Because of that, we suggest not to buy gold mining stocks in 2017 yet, but hold on just a little bit longer.

 In order to know whether gold is on track to meet our gold price target, what exactly should investors look at?
 That is an important question because nobody should be blindly making forecasts, including ourselves, nor should anyone ignore important trends after making a forecast.
 With that in mind, we challenge our own view on the gold market, and answer the question what we are looking at in order to know for sure whether gold will be bearish in the coming months (or not).